splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer.rst

     network-explorer-troubleshoot

-Use the following links to navigate the documentation set for the preview of Network Explorer in Splunk Infrastructure Monitoring:
+Use the following links to navigate the documentation set for Network Explorer in Splunk Infrastructure Monitoring:

     * :ref:`network-explorer-intro`
     * :ref:`network-explorer-setup`